How Serious Is Gum Disease?

 Now research suggests that the relationship goes both ways.
 Periodontal disease may make it more difficult for people who have diabetes to control their blood sugar.
 More research is needed to figure out the details, but it appears that severe periodontal disease increases blood sugar.
 This lengthens the time when a person with diabetes experiences a high blood sugar level, which, in turn, increases the risk for diabetic complications.

-If you have diabetes or are at risk for diabetes or periodontal disease, be sure to practice good oral health care and see a dentist or periodontist for periodontal screening.
+If you have diabetes or are at risk for diabetes or periodontal disease, be sure to practice good oral health care and see a dentist or periodontist for a periodontal screening.

 Bacteria from the mouth also can be carried by the bloodstream into the airways of the throat and lungs, increasing the risk for respiratory diseases and worsening chronic lung conditions like emphysema.